Things That Need to Get Done:

 - do a text check-in with a friend

 - order DoorDash

 Okay so…in the lengthy list of things to do in our lives, date-night can fall to the bottom (or in many cases, fall completely off) the checklist of things to do.
-There are myriad reasons why date night can get pushed to the side and it can feel so hard to get something on the calendar to connect with your spouse or partner.
+There are a myriad of reasons why date night can get pushed to the side.
+It can feel so hard to get something on the calendar to connect with your spouse or partner.
 We know how important it is to spend time with our significant other.
-Knowing and doing are two completely different things.
+However, knowing and doing are two completely different things.